-No person shall, except as specifically approved by the Manager, discharge or cause to be discharged to the WWTP any wastewater containing constituents at levels exceeding the Numeric Local Limits, except where said constituent levels only reflect water supply concentrations.
+No person shall, except as specifically approved by the Director, discharge or cause to be discharged to the WWTP any wastewater containing constituents at levels exceeding the Numeric Local Limits, except where said constituent levels only reflect water supply concentrations.

 4. Special Restrictions - Vehicle Servicing Facilities

 a.
 Any facility maintained for the servicing, washing, cleaning, or repair of vehicles, roadway machinery, construction equipment, industrial transportation or power equipment with the potential to discharge resulting nondomestic wastewater to the WWTP shall install and maintain a gravity separation interceptor in accordance with Item 6 below.
 Wastewaters from toilets shall not be allowed to pass through this interceptor, but all wastewaters arising from the servicing and repair of vehicles shall pass through this interceptor before discharge to the WWTP.
 If the vehicle servicing facility only includes facilities for the washing of one vehicle at a time, the interceptor shall have a fluid detention capacity of not less than 100 gallons.